 3. Check the Canadian government’s Auto Smart ratings for the next car you intend to buy to make sure it’s fuel efficient and low polluting - Our cars - a compact and a station wagon - are used, one is made domestically, and both are as fuel-efficient as was possible in their class.

-- We combine errands whenever possible to reduce driving.
+4. Walk, bike, carpool or take transit to get to one of your regular destinations each week - We combine errands whenever possible to reduce driving.
 Where we can improve: In good weather DH can cycle to work, I can cycle with kiddies in tow, when going to events without kids I can carpool with others.
 Public transit within the city is not practical with two young children and DH finds the 20-minute bus ride down the road to work overly long and cumbersome to do on a regular basis.
 (He's on the bus for 20 minutes then walks for 10 minutes - compared to 10 minutes in the car.)

 5. Consider vacationing close to home - That's an easy one since we don't have the funds to do otherwise